polydraw/polydraw/README.md

 * Multithreaded CPU rasterization
 * Linux, Windows and Mac OS X support

-Initial alpha usage stage is planned for Q2 of 2016.
+Alpha release is planned for Q2 of 2016.

 An OpenCL GPU rasterization implmentation will follow after the initial release.